themesberg/flowbite/content/getting-started/mcp-ui.md

 1. Open the side panel and expand Intelligence > Connectors
 2. Click "+ Add Connector" on the right side of the page
 3. In the MCP Connectors directory, click the "Custom MCP Connector tab"
-4. Enter a Connector Name and the following Connector Server URL: `[NGROK_FORWARDING_URL]/mcp`
+4. Enter a name for the connector and the following server URL: `[NGROK_FORWARDING_URL]/mcp`
 5. Finish configuring your connector and click "Create"
-6. To use the connector, click the Tools button below the chat input and enable it in the Connectors section.
+6. To use the connector, click the "Tools" button below the chat input and enable it in the "Connectors" section.

 ### Codex